 If the patellar tendon tear is small, nonsurgical treatments generally work well:

 - Immobilization: A brace will keep the knee straight.
 Expect 3 to 6 weeks in a brace, most likely with crutches.

-Most people will need surgery to regain function of the knee.
+If the patellar tendon tear is modest or severe, most people need surgery to regain full knee function.
 Those requiring surgery typically do better if the tendon is repaired shortly after the injury.
 Most heal completely from patellar tendon surgery, but there can be long-term weakness even with a successful repair.
-It may take a year for athletes attempting a return to competitive sports to achieve the former level of function.
+And if you’re an athlete, you can expect a full year to recover and be able to return to your former performance level.